 Adoption Focus holds weekly Information Events, providing opportunities to those seeking more information about adoption (and Fostering for Adoption) to learn more about the process and the children for whom placements are needed.
-Adoption Focus also works with some faith groups to encourage more people to consider adopting (Penny Appeal; Home for Good).
+Adoption Focus also works with some faith groups to encourage more people to consider adopting (Penny Appeal; Home for Good); and participates in national recruitment campaigns.